 - Enter aNameandDescriptionfor the integration.

 - (Optional) SelectMore Optionsto provide IAM credentials associated with a different AWS account.By default, Prisma Cloud accesses the SQS queue using the same credentials with which you onboarded the AWS account to Prisma Cloud.
-If your queue is in a different account or if you want to authorize access using a separate set of IAM security credentials, you can pick of the following options.Select theIAM Access Keyand enter the Access Key and Secret Key, orIAM Roleand enter the External ID and Role ARN.This IAM permissions for both options must includesqs:SendMessageandsqs:SendMessageBatch.
+If your queue is in a different account or if you want to authorize access using a separate set of IAM security credentials, you can pick of the following options.Select theIAM Access Keyand enter the Access Key and Secret Key, orIAM Roleand enter the External ID and Role ARN.The External ID associated with the IAM role must be a UUID in a 128-bit format, and not any random string.
+For your convenience, the External ID is automatically generated on the Prisma Cloud web console when you clickGenerate.
+You must manually create one if you’re using the Prisma Cloud API.Any existing integrations will continue to work.
+If you modify an existing Amazon SQS integration, you must replace the External ID to complete the validation check and save your changes.This IAM permissions for both options must includesqs:SendMessageandsqs:SendMessageBatch.
 Additionally, thekms:GenerateDataKeyis required if you have configured Server-Side Encryption (SSE) for SQS.

 - ClickNextand thenTest.You should receive a success message.

 - ClickSave.After you set up the integration successfully, if the SQS URL is unresponsive, the status red () and green when the issue is resolved.SettingsIntegrations

 - Create an Alert Rule for Run-Time Checks or modify an existing rule to enable the Amazon SQS Integration.